Gfreedoms/RideApi/README.md

 * clone the project from git hub
 * download [PostgreSQL](https://www.postgresql.org/) for setting up the database
 * Install PostgreSQL and setup a server
-* create a database with a name "myway"
+* create two database with a names "myway" and "myway_test"
 * create a python virtual environment and install all the libraries in the "requirements.txt" file
 * navigate to the root of the project and execute the application by running a command "python run.py"